Applied Technologies Programs

 The HVAC/R degree and certificate programs prepare students into immediate employment opportunities in the service, installation, maintenance, and sheet metal fields.
 The mission of the Heating and Air program is to provide skills and workmanship in all areas of HVAC/R.

-Program Brochure for Heating and Air Conditioning
+Heating and Air Conditioning AAS Degree Program Information

-- Program Guide for Heating and Air Conditioning – Certificate
+Heating and Air Conditioning Certificate Program Information

 Industrial Maintenance